FREE SHIPPING on purchases over 1,500 CZK 📦

 If you are a student, you can:

-• contact the student union and demand better product availability, connection with Femvie - hello@femvie.com
+• contact your student union and demand better product availability, connect with Femvie - hello@femvie.com

-• share your story and help break the stigma - @femvieorganic we are listening
+• share your story and help break the stigma - @femvieorganic we listen

-• join initiatives like Femvie and push change forward.
+• join initiatives like Femvie and push the change forward.

 If you represent a university, let us know.
-We'd love to show you how easy and effective it is to integrate menstrual health care into your institution.
-Plus, we're thinking about sustainability - a long-term solution, not more plastic.
+We'll be happy to show you how simple and effective it is to integrate menstrual health care into your institution.
+Plus, we consider sustainability - a long-term solution, not more plastic.

-👉 At Femvia, we are changing the way menstruation is talked about and cared for – in schools, businesses and public institutions.
+👉 At Femvie, we are changing the way menstruation is talked about and cared for – in schools, businesses, and public institutions.
 Join us.

 Produkty v tomto článku